NonstickAtom972/Grammer2/docs/readme.md

 ## Getting Started
 First, send Grammer 2 to your calculator.
 If you have this document, I assume you have the App.
 Next, run the app on your calc.
 Grammer is now installed until your next RAM clear.
+The  app's menu controls are as follows:

+* [Clear] exits
+* [Up/Down] scroll through the filtered list of programs and appvars
+* [Enter] selects a program or appvar to run as a Grammer program
+* [Y=] toggles the `Gram` filter.
+This shows only files with a Grammer header.
+* [Window] toggles the `AppV` filter.
+Toggled on, this will only show appvars, off will show progams and appvars.
+* [Zoom] toggles the `Asm` filter.
+Toggled on, this will only show assembly programs.
+* [Trace] exits the app, like [Clear].
+* [Hook] toggles the token hook.
+When enabled, some token names are changed while editing a program with the Grammer header.

 ![Grammer Main Menu-- (Default) Grammer programs only](img/img000.png)
 ![Grammer Main Menu-- All Programs and Appvars](img/img001.png)
 ![Grammer Main Menu-- Appvars Only](img/img002.png)